erlanger/liberl/README.md

-# liberl - Erlang application utilities and gen_exe for port management
+# liberl - Erlang port management and application utilities

 ## Dependencies
 The library depends on gproc(https://github.com/uwiger/gproc), which is most useful for almost any erlang application.
-Also you may want to include eixx (see below)
+Also you may want to include eixx (https://github.com/saleyin/eixx) (see below).

 ## Purpose
 I wrote this library because I found myself writing boiler-plate code